apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

-# Installation of Cloud Pak for Business Automation on containers - One-shot enterprise deployment 🔫
+# Installation of Cloud Pak for Business Automation on containers - Apollo one-shot enterprise deployment 🔫

 Goal of this repository is to almost automagically install CP4BA Enterprise patterns and also IAF components with all kinds of prerequisites and extras on OpenShift.